MaureenHubka/kickstarter-analysis/README.md

 ![image_Theater_Outcomes_by_Launch_Challenge_1](Theater_Outcomes_by_Lauch.png)

 ### Analysis of Outcomes Based on Goals
 The outcomes of theater launches based on goals does not show a clear trend.
 Goals of less than $1000 had the highest percentage of success at 76%.
-Closely follwed by $1000 to $4999 at 73%.
+This was closely followed by $1000 to $4999 at 73%.
 The success rates fluctuated and dipped as goal ranges increased, increasing again to 67% at the $35000 to $44999 range, and then dropping off again.
 Although it went up to 67% at the $35000 to $44999 range, the denominator was low for that range, which could affect reliability.

 ![image_Outcomes_by_Goal_Challenge_1](Outcomes_by_Goals.png)